 5. Tournament EMT

-2. A person acting at the direction and under the supervision of a physician licensed in Alaska, or exempt from licensure.
+2. a person acting at the direction and under the supervision of a physician licensed in Alaska, or

 The coach of a student who has been removed from play for suspicion of concussion will be notified by an on-site ASAA staff member that the student will be ineligible for the remainder of that game.